 &lt;sup>9 We used the NTEE classification as it existed in 2005 and kept those firms with a 1-digit classification of I, J, K, L, P, or S. Initially we included firms with an NTEE classification of C (environment) and O (Youth Development).
 Including these types of organizations in the analysis tended to pull the results to an extreme.
 We suspect this is due to greater variability in the role played by government funding and the nature of the goods/services provided.
-We earlier work (2003), we exclude firms if government grants, private donations, or fund-raising are always zero (27,630 firms).
-We also only kept firms with at least three years of observations.
-We drop firms based on the following rules: organizations that never received a private donations during the period for which we have digitized data (23 organizations); organizations with extreme private donations in one year relative to the private donations received in other years (4 organizations); only 1 year of positive fund-raising expenditures (3950 organizations); 3 or more years of 0 fund-raising (3 organizations); or a reporting of 0 for both liabilities and total occupancy expenses for all years as these are measures being used to predict an organization's fund-raising expenditures (1770 organizations).
-Of these additional reasons for excluding firms from the analysis, only the exclusion of firms with extreme private donations and the firms with only one year of reported fund-raising expenditures dramatically affect the significance and/or magnitude of the key coefficients.
+We therefore excluded these organizations from the primary analysis.
+In Table 5, however, we test the sensitivity of our results and show the results if we include either of these types of organizations.